CarsonTolleshaug/CarsonBlog/site/content/blog/copy-paste.md

 - Pair Programming
 image: images/blog/post-copy-paste.jpg
 feature_image: images/blog/details-copy-paste.jpg
-tldr: next time you go to copy a big piece of code, maybe consider not doing that.
+tldr: Next time you go to copy a big piece of code, maybe consider not doing that.
 ---

 This may come as a shock to my fellow developers, but I'm not a big fan of copying and pasting code.